The Motor Caravanners' Club is a club specifically for motorhomes and campervans.

-With an open invitation to over 500 rallies throughout the UK and Spain, there's bound to be something that catches your eye.
+With an open invitation to over 500 rallies throughout the UK, there's bound to be something that catches your eye.

 A rally simply offers an arranged safe and sensible place to park and will usually have fresh water and toilet disposal available.